 The computerized maintenance management system or in the abbreviated form CMMS is a package of computer programs designed to simplify the organization's maintenance management.

-Before the active using of computers and computer programs, however, the maintenance data was recorded with a pencil and paper and stored into special journals.
-Because such a labor-intensive manual process, the companies' maintenance was generally reactive, i.e. was performed in the case of something went wrong.
-As to preventive maintenance, it was not common since manual tracking company's assets was not plain, moreover it was unrealistic to manually calculate the preventive maintenance for each machine and compare its cost with the machine breakdown repair as well as to define which company's machines require preventive service any particular time, and which company's warehouse or storeroom contains the spare parts that are currently needed.
+Before the active use of computers and computer programs, however, the maintenance data was recorded with a pencil and paper and stored in special journals.
+Because of such a labor-intensive manual process, the companies' maintenance was generally reactive, i.e. was performed in the case something went wrong.
+As to preventive maintenance, it was not common since manual tracking company's assets were not plain, moreover, it was unrealistic to manually calculate the preventive maintenance for each machine and compare its cost with the machine breakdown repair as well as to define which company's machines require preventive service any particular time, and which company's warehouse or storeroom contains the spare parts that are currently needed.

-Certainly, the CMMS solutions cannot completely substitute skilled technicians that perform their maintenance work: from replacement the broken window to providing the generator inspection.
+Certainly, the CMMS solutions cannot completely substitute skilled technicians that perform their maintenance work: from replacing the broken window to providing the generator inspection.
 How does the CMMS help technicians?
-First of all, CMMS packages give maintenance workers possibility to on the hands-on maintenance and less on paperwork.
+First of all, CMMS packages give maintenance workers the possibility of hands-on maintenance and less on paperwork.
 CMMS software solutions help companies to schedule the planned and preventive maintenance activities and generate the prioritized work orders.
-After completing a work order, all necessary information, including the date when work was performed, inventory, expended hours and other usually is loaded into the company's database for tracking and supporting the future maintenance planning.
+After completing a work order, all necessary information, including the date when work was performed, inventory, expended hours, and others usually are loaded into the company's database for tracking and supporting future maintenance planning.

-CMMS software is designed to give its users the instant access to the invaluable reports and, as a result, understanding their organizations' maintenance needs, moreover it enables creating the comprehensive schedules of the work orders and even accurate inventory forecasts.
+CMMS software is designed to give its users instant access to invaluable reports and, as a result, understanding their organizations' maintenance needs, moreover, it enables creating the comprehensive schedules of the work orders and even accurate inventory forecasts.

 These days, various CMMS products are offered on the software market by different software providers.
-Some of CMMS are developed and focus on individual industry (for example, the maintenance of health care facilities) or industry's sectors (for instance, the maintenance of vehicle fleets).
+Some CMMS are developed and focus on the individual industry (for example, the maintenance of health care facilities) or industry sectors (for instance, the maintenance of vehicle fleets).
 At the same time, other systems are more general and can be used by companies with different business specialization.